checkout/frames-android/README.md

    error.getErrors();            // an array or strings with all error messages
 ```

-#### When deling with actions like generating a token for a Google Pay payload the callback will include the following objects.
+#### When dealing with actions like generating a token for a Google Pay payload the callback will include the following objects:

 **For success -> GooglePayTokenisationResponse**
 <br/>
-This has the following getters:
+With the following getters:
 ```java
    response.getToken();      // the token
    response.getExpiration(); // the token exiration